jontek2/A-better-print_start-macro/README.md

 ## Credits

-A big thank you to the Voron Communuity for helping make this macro.
+A big thank you to the Klipper communuity for helping make this macro.

 ## Feedback